oasis-tcs/openc2-jadn/jadn-v2.0.md

 value is supplied.
   * When parsing a literal value of `null` or when no literal value is present, the logical value is set to the default.
-  * When classifying a logical value of `null` or when no value is present, the classifier uses the default.
+  * When classifying a logical value of `null` or when no logical value is present, the classifier uses the default.
   * When serializing a logical value equal to the default, the literal value is either omitted or `null` as specified by the data format.
 * The `constant` option specifies a pre-set value used as a classifier, equivalent to setting both